MicrosoftDocs/quantum-docs/articles/qc-target-list.md

 ## Coming soon to Azure Quantum

 Azure Quantum is a platform for innovation.
-The quantum hardware partners across Azure Quantum ecosystem keep growing, see and exlore the upcoming quantum hardware solutions.
+As the quantum hardware partners across Azure Quantum ecosystem keep growing, you can explore these upcoming quantum hardware solutions.

 | Provider | Description  |
 |---|---|